Meet the Faculty

 Ruth is a graduate of Sweet Briar College where she earned a BFA in dance.
 Ruth has studied many different genres, including ballet, tap, jazz, lyrical, hip hop, modern, and Scottish Highland - her favorite.
 She is a regular competitor in Scottish Highland, traveling regionally, nationally, and internationally.
 Ruth is a recent transplant to State College, previously living and teaching in Spotsylvania, VA.
 She plans to continue her studies with an MFA in dance in the near future.

 Karen studied with the Pennsylvania Ballet, International Ballet Theater, and Hartford Ballet before performing professionally with the Pennsylvania Dance Theatre until 2002.
-She graduated cum laude from the Hartt School at the University of Hartford with a degree in children's dance.
-Before joining the CPDW faculty in 2002, Karen taught at the School of the Hartford Ballet, in the Hartford Public School System, the school of the Pennsylvania Dance Theatre, and with Galaxy (CIU 10).
-Karen is also a LMT and is the owner of A Caring Touch: Massage Therapy and NittanyWeddings.com.
+She graduated cum laude from the Hartt School at the University of Hartford with a degree in Children's Dance Pedagogy.
+Before joining the CPDW faculty in 2002, Karen taught at the School of the Hartford Ballet, in the Hartford Public School System, the school of the Pennsylvania Dance Theatre.
+Karen is also a Licensed Massage Therapist and is the owner of A Caring Touch: Massage Therapy.